Understanding the GACA Class 1 Medical Certificate for Pilots in Saudi Arabia

 History of substance abuse

-Uncontrolled hypertension or heart conditions
+Uncontrolled hypertension or serious heart conditions

 In some cases, a GACA waiver may be available after a special review.

-Wingman Logbook Can Help You Track Expiry & Renewals
+Wingman Logbook: Track Your Expiry & Renewals

-Documents to Carry for Your Medical Appointment
+Documents to Bring for Your Medical Appointment

 Before your GACA medical assessment, ensure you carry: